 I’ll tell you my personal story in a minute, but first some background.

 Here’s how ADHD relationship dysfunction typically develops—and becomes entrenched:

 - You’re several years into a relationship before discovering that one or both of you have ADHD.

-- By that time, both of you have developed counter-productive coping responses.
+- By that time, you both have developed counter-productive coping responses.

-For most people, it takes quite a conscious effort to overcome these entrenched patterns and emotional responses.
-But how do you distinguish ADHD symptoms from these entrenched poor coping responses?
+Once there’s a diagnosis and maybe medication on board, it can still take quite a conscious effort to overcome these entrenched patterns and emotional responses.
+Moreover, how do you distinguish ADHD symptoms, which should respond to medication, from these entrenched poor coping responses?

 In fact, there was an incident just yesterday.

 Let me tell you about it.
 But first, turn on your speakers, because there are sound effects.